MrPoussif/myportfolio/README.md

-# Portfolio — Mathieu Chalès
+# Portfolio — Mathieu Châles

 Personal portfolio for Mathieu Chalès, a junior fullstack developer based in Paris.
 Built as a single-page site with French and English versions, sharp SEO, a working contact form, and a dark mode that actually respects your system preference.